cfe-lab/Kive/cluster-setup/README.md

 and a backup of the Kive PostgreSQL database is kept using `barman`.
 For example, on our production server, these are kept on a NAS mounted at `/media/dragonite`.

+Optionally, if your backups are on a physical drive connected to the machine, to avoid accidentally damaging or altering the backups, you could physically remove them until the setup is complete and you're ready to restore data from them.

 There a few files that are worth preserving in particular and having available to you during the deployment process: